qpsolvers/qpbenchmark/README.md

 Benchmark for quadratic programming (QP) solvers available in Python.

-This benchmark aims to help us compare and select QP solvers.
+The goal of this benchmark is to help us compare and select QP solvers.
 Its methodology is open to [discussions](https://github.com/stephane-caron/qpsolvers_benchmark/discussions).
 New test sets are [also welcome](CONTRIBUTING.md).
 Feel free to add one that better represents the kind of problems you are working on.

 ## Test sets